IllumishareSRG/cron-insert-whiteList/README.md

 The URL of the google function ` https://us-central1-project-chainlink.cloudfunctions.net/function-2 `

-Accessing to this URL inserts all the new addresses that have been inserted to the WordPress/Veriff DB
+Triggering this HTTPS inserts all the new addresses that have been inserted to the WordPress/Veriff DB

+There is no special security to trigger this.

-This CRON runs every hour 24/7
+This CRON runs every hour The 24 hours of the day 7 days of the week

-# cron-insert-whiteList
+ENV variables contain:
+  - Private key of Gold Access Admin
+  - Alchemy API Key for a Node implementation
+  - Contract Address for GoldList